awsdocs/amazon-s3-userguide/doc_source/example_s3_Scenario_BatchObjectVersioning_section.md

 # Manage versioned Amazon S3 objects in batches with a Lambda function using an AWS SDK<a name="example_s3_Scenario_BatchObjectVersioning_section"></a>

-The following code example shows how to manage versioned Amazon S3 objects in batches with a Lambda function\.
+The following code example shows how to manage versioned S3 objects in batches with a Lambda function\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.